jemcdevitt/DeadMansChest/README.md

 ## Current Status

-Dead Man's Chest is currently in beta.
+Deadman's Chest is currently in beta.

 The full gameplay loop is playable: